sendbird/quickstart-desk-javascript/README.md

 ## Configuration

-### 1. Creating a SendBird application.
+### 1. Creating a Sendbird application.

 1. Login or Sign-up for an account at dashboard.
-1. Create or select an application on the SendBird Dashboard.
+1. Create or select an application on the Sendbird Dashboard.
 1. Note the Application ID for future reference.
 1. Contact sales to get the Desk menu enabled in the dashboard.
 Sendbird Desk is available only for free-trial or Enterprise plan.